 Hello again to anyone who’s made it all the way down here!
 (This comment is for the poets.)

 I wrote this post to give people new to reading poetry another way in.
 Turns out, a lot of poets have showed up looking for their community of poets (or sharing their own).
-Since that’s not the focus of Left On Red, I did want to share a few Substack communities FOR poets that I’ve come across:
+So I've compiled here a short but sweet list of communities on Substack FOR poets, for your convenience:

 - https://onlypoems.substack.com/